victorar/arm/000-patterns/Sample README.md

 #### Connect

-%How to connect to the solution%
+How to connect to the solution

 #### Management

-%How to manage the solution%
+How to manage the solution

 ## Notes

-%Solution notes%
+Solution notes